 TIP: Krampampuli is a traditional Hungarian punch drink, here’s the recipe: put raisins, figs, dates, dried, plums, candied orange peel in a large bowl, place an iron crate over the bowl with a large loaf sugar on it.

 Sprinkle the loaf sugar with cane rum (around 0.5 litre).
 Light the alcoholic sugar then wait until all the alcohol content burns and the melted sugar drips in the bowl.

 Then pour around 2 litres spicy mulled white wine, 1 liter tea, and the juice of two oranges and lemons into the bowl.
 Cheers!

 If you ask to have your drink in the mug you have to buy it, it costs 600 HUF

-Besides mulled wine and krampampuli other alcoholic beverages are also available to warm you up: grog, craft cherry beer served warm, grog,
+Besides mulled wine and krampampuli, other alcoholic beverages are also available to warm you up: grog, craft cherry beer served warm, grog

 You can sip spicy mulled wine or other hot drinks from special mugs different in design every year.

 The pages turned over day by day, each day a decorated window opens at 17.00.

 As in previous years a small Bethlehem will come alive on the square with a crib and live animals.